 The project should be completed in five months.
 The swim team has made alternate plans for their practices.
 The Fitness Center will remain open for much of the construction period.
 If you have any questions about the project and don’t find information on the webpage, just call or email the office.

 Archive: 2018 Pool Evaluation Meetings

-Schedule for Foothills as of May 20th:
+Schedule for Foothills for the week of June 17th:

 Weekly Update Calls with the Owner’s Representative

 - Remove/Replace Skimmer System + Install Gutter System

 - Remove Plaster Finish in Lap Lanes + Replace with Tile

 - Install New Mechanical Room + Associated Utilities for Equipment + Chemical Storage